octoblu/nanocyte-component-creators-guide/CreatorGuide.md

 Now you will need to edit the registry to include your component.
 The registry is located in `nanocyte-node-registry/registry.json`.
 There are a variety of properties to keep in mind when adding your component to the registry.

 ### Registry component properties
 `"composedOf"`|`Object`: This will be used by every component and tells the registry how to build your component.
-For example, the 'greater than or equal' component is actually built in the registry by combining the functionality of the 'greater than' and 'equal' components:
+For example, the 'greater-than-equal' component is actually built in the registry by combining the functionality of the 'greater-than' and 'equal' components:
 ```
 "greater-than-equal": {
   "composedOf": {